Diospyros blancoi: Cultivation

 It is a dioecious tropical tree that grows well in a diversity of soil, from sea level to 2400 ft above sea level.
 Seed trees are normally planted 30-45 ft from each other; this one can be planted from 25-30 ft from each other.
 It needs a good distribution of rainfall through the year.
 Trees that were planted by seeds could take 6 or 7 years to give out fruit, but trees that were propagated by cuttings produce fruit in 3 or 4 years.
 It is a very productive tree.

 The fact that fruits vary greatly – in shape, color, hairiness and taste – suggests that there is a great deal of genetic variation in the plant.
 Seedless cultivars exist, and are highly favored since in the normal varieties the large seeds occupy a considerable volume of the fruit.

 Timber

 Like that of other trees in Dyospiros, which includes ebony, Kamagong timber is extremely dense and hard and is famous for its dark color.
-Like many other very hard woods, it is sometimes called "iron wood" because of the wood's density and hardness.

 The wood is generally used for house construction which include flooring, post, doors, and windows, among others.
-Finished products from kamagong wood, such as fine furniture and decoratives can be exported provided that they are properly documented and approved by the Customs authorities.
-Kamagong is also popular for martial arts training implements such as bokkens and eskrima sticks.
+Finished products from kamagong wood, such as fine furniture and decoratives can be exported, provided that they are properly documented and approved by the Customs authorities.
+Kamagong is also popular for martial arts training implements such as bokken and eskrima sticks.